yashtaggy/PodcastAI/README.md

-# 🎙️ PodVision AI - The Ultimate AI-Powered Podcast Growth Engine
+# 🎙️ PodCastAI - The Ultimate AI-Powered Podcast Growth Engine

 > **Transform your podcast episodes into viral content across all platforms with the power of AI**